mrkwllmsn/cosmic_laucher/README.md

 Most of these will play as an animation until you start interacting with the buttons.
 Hold D to return to Menu.

+## Installation:
+Download the uf2 file from build here: https://github.com/mrkwllmsn/cosmic_laucher/blob/main/build/cosmic_launcher.uf2

+Upload it to your pico.

+## Building
+You need the pico-sdk and associated pimoroni setup for building c.
+If you can build their c++ examples, you should be good to go to build this.